MohammadKaleaji/java-automated-api-testing-with-rest-assured-5989068/README.md

 ## Course Description

+In this course, Java Champion Angie Jones dives into the world of automated API testing with Java and Rest Assured and shows you how to ensure your APIs function flawlessly.
+Learn the essentials of making API requests—GET, POST, PUT, DELETE—and reinforce your understanding of API anatomy.
+Discover how to send supplementary data, retrieve and parse responses, and validate API outputs against expected results.
+Delve into handling complex response bodies, serializing request data, and deserializing responses into Java objects.
+Build your ability to independently test APIs, save time, and reduce manual errors.
+By the end of the course, you will be equipped to write reliable tests that deliver accurate validations of API interactions.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.